kriskowal/qooqbooq/design.md

 # On Designing a Promise Library

-This document is intended to explain how promises work and why this implementation works its particular way by building a promise library incrementally and reviewing all of its major design decisions.
-This is intended to leave the reader at liberty to experiment with variations of this implementation that suit their own requirements, without missing any important details.
+This chapter explains how promises work and to illuminate some of the design decisions behind the Q implementation by building a promise library incrementally and reviewing all of its major design decisions.
+This is intended to leave the reader at liberty to experiment with variations of this implementation that suit their own requirements, without missing any important details, or merely to provide a deeper understanding of promises.

 ---